ZILtoid1991/iota/README.md

 #### Raw input

 This library is (mostly) equipped to handle raw input data, but currently it is very buggy.
 The documentation isn't clear on everything, and many things are just assumed to work as is.
 I'm getting null for all device handles, and mouse handling doesn't work as intended.

+However, once I'm getting it working I might be able to get some "forbidden" Xbox One/Series controller features working...

+### Linux

+I/O without extensions now works, XInput2 support will be added once I find or someone provides me the API documentation.
+Quite hard to search, due to same name of what Microsoft has under Windows for Xbox gamepads.

 ## Windowing